 - Participate in Title I family activities and workshops.

 - Volunteer to serve as a Parent Advisory Council representative.

 - Read and return Title I notices such as parent surveys that evaluate and improve the program.

 - Attend Title I parent meetings to assist the school staff in designing, implementing and evaluating the program.

 Lorane Elementary is one of two schools in the Exeter Township School District that receives Title I federal funding to provide supplemental instruction for students based upon their academic needs.
 Title I funds for a school district are based on a state formula that is calculated by the number of students from economically-disadvantaged homes and then are provided to students in these identified schools.
 The goal of Title I is to increase student performance and academic achievement.

-Questions about Title I can be directed to Dr. Eric Flamm, Director of Teaching & Learning through email or phone at 610-779-0700.
+Questions about Title I can be directed to Dr. Joshua Hoyt, Director of Teaching & Learning through email or phone at 610-779-0700.

 Who is eligible?

 Lorane's Title I Program is designed to help students improve their achievement in reading by providing tiered instruction and intervention through the Response-to-Intervention (RTI) model, which is a multi-tiered approach to early identification and support of students with reading needs.

 The RTI process begins with a universal screening (STAR Assessment) of all children in the general education classroom.
 The Fountas & Pinnell Benchmark Assessment System is also administered to identify the instructional and independent reading levels of all students, and to document student progress through one-on-one formative and summative assessments.
 Struggling learners are then provided with interventions at increasing levels of intensity to accelerate their rate of learning.